nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**Tip:**
-**Tip:** You can filter by multiple name and/or job fields at once!
+* You can filter by multiple name and/or job fields at once!
-**Tip:** Keep in mind that partial matches within the name (e.g., middle or last names alone) won’t return results.
+* Keep in mind that partial matches within the name (e.g., middle or last names alone) won’t return results.
 To ensure a match, start from the beginning of the full name or first name.

 </box>